lewispricey/be-lews-news/README.md

 - supertest

-To install these dependencies run the folowing CLI command:
+To **install** these **dependencies** run the folowing CLI command:

 `npm install`

-In order to run the app you will need to setup development and test PSQL databases, to do so please create a .env file for each database (.env.test & .env.development).
+In order to run the app you will need to **setup development and test PSQL databases**, to do so please create a .env file for each database (.env.test & .env.development).

 Both .env files will need to contain the following line:

 `PGDATABASE=<database_name_here>`

-There is an example .env file in the root directory and you can find the pre-set database names inside the setup.sql file in the db directory
+There is an example .env file in the root directory and you can find the pre-set database names inside the setup.sql file in the db directory.

 ---
+### Running Tests
+The test suite is broken down into utility tests and intergration tests.

+To run all test suits use:

+`npm test`

+To run utility tests use:

+`npm test utils.test.js`

+To run intergration tests use:

+`npm test index.test.js`

+---
 ### Minimum Versions
-Node JS:
+- Node JS: v18.5.0

-PostgreSQL:
+- PostgreSQL: 14.4

+---

+### Contact
+If you have any questions about the project please feel free to reach out, you can contact me via email at github@lprice.dev